lindacom/main-php-website-2021/projects/OOP shopping cart/README.md

-1. Products page - uses all products class and dbConnect
+1. Products.php - uses all products class and dbConnect
+2. Myproducts.php